The Son of a Kapenta: Critical reception

 The Son of a Kapenta received positive reviews from music critics.
-In a review for music blog Jaguda, Ayo Jaguda awarded the album 9.5 stars out of 10, praising its production and commending everyone who worked on it.
+In a review for Jaguda, Ayo Jaguda rated the album 9.5 out of 10, praising its production and commending everyone who worked on it.
 Jaguda also said the album was "well packaged" and felt like Brymo's "freshman album".
 Reviewing for Nigerian Entertainment Today, Ayomide Tayo granted the album 4 stars out of 5, commending Brymo for "composing songs that are well thought out and layered".
 Tayo also acknowledged Brymo for knocking together "different sounds, choruses, verses and ideas to create an album worthy of his status".

-A writer for 360nobs, who goes by the moniker Shadenonconformist, rated the album 7.4 stars out of 10, praising its production and Brymo's voice.
-Shadenonconformist said the album "shows a lot of growth and maturity both in Brymo's sound and willingness to dabble in other music genres".
-Conversely, Shadenonconformist criticized it for sounding "repetitive at certain intervals".
+A writer for 360nobs, who goes by the moniker Shadenonconformist, praised the album's production and Brymo's voice.
+Shadenonconformist said the record "shows a lot of growth and maturity both in Brymo's sound and willingness to dabble in other music genres", but criticized it for sounding "repetitive at certain intervals".
 Ogaga Sakpaide of TooXclusive did a track-by-track review of the album and gave it 3.5 stars out of 5.